-Inside Mining Zimbabwe (IMZ) met a youthful most likely the youngest Group Chief Geologist in Africa Mr. Patrick Takaedza (PT) who gave us an insight on his line of work.
+Inside Mining Zimbabwe (IMZ) met a youthful most likely Africa’s youngest Group Chief Geologist Mr. Patrick Takaedza (PT) who gave us an insight on his line of work and his opinion on Mining in Zimbabwe.

 IMZ: Good day Mr. Patrick Takaedza welcome to Inside Mining Zimbabwe.
 We understand that you are the Group Chief Geologist at RioZim.
 Can you please explain your role as the Group Chief Geologist at RioZim and your background information up to how you become the Group Chief Geologist at one of Zimbabwe’s biggest miner?